 - 1. Pre-existing agreements as outlined by the Office of Student Services must be met. - 2.
 A written appeal must be submitted to the Dean of Students requesting readmission to LMU and confirming that all requirements have been met. - 3.
 All appeals to be readmitted to the University must be submitted no later than one month prior to the first day of the semester in which the student is seeking readmission. - 4.
-The appeal will be submitted to the Committee on Readmission, which consists of the Dean of Student Services and Campus Life, Dean of Enrollment, Director of Financial Aid and the Dean of Students.
+The appeal will be submitted to the committee on Readmission, which consists of the Director of Admissions, Executive Director of Financial Aid and the Dean of Students.
 Students seeking readmission will be notified in writing of the committee's decision within one week of the receipt of the written request.
-The Committee's decision is final.
+The committee's decision is final.